 Over the next few months, I’ll be writing blogs about the lessons I learnt from my near-fatal attempt to row across the Atlantic.
 In due course, I’ll reveal more of the story and offer an insight into how Chris and I narrowly survived the worst of Mother Nature and made it back alive.

 For this first blog, I want to explore how my decision making was affected by the pressure of the challenge.
 I had to make some tough choices in an unimaginably hostile environment and learnt a lot in the process.
+The second blog takes a step back and looked at how I set goals in order to take on the challenge.

 The pressure builds